-Although it can be enjoyable at times to have a travel companion to talk to about the new or bizarre, jarring or phenomenal experiences I stumble across, I find it can also be, ironically, more isolating.
+Although it can be enjoyable to have a travel companion to talk to about the new or bizarre, jarring or phenomenal experiences you stumble across, I find it can also be, ironically, more isolating.

 With others, I’m distracted from the experience of total absorption in new surroundings.

 Without filtering the experience through someone else’s opinions, positive or negative, my reflections are solely my own, my observations unadulterated.
 I am more a part of where I am, not dependent on the companionship of someone else (comforting as it is at times).